-While previous studies have perceived household constraints mainly in terms of time spent in physical household labor or parenthood, I propose that cognitive household labor also matters to political engagement.
 Building on Greenlee's (2014) theory of 'politicized motherhood', I argue that the relationship between the mental load and political engagement is complex and nonlinear.
-Greenlee claims that motherhood can both reify traditional, feminine identities through gendered social expectations regarding care and housework, and at the same time create new politically relevant skills and interests.
-For example, taking responsibility for household financial management builds knowledge about the family's economic situation which can inform policy attitudes related to e.g., economic security, employment, health, and education (Hacker, Rehm & Schlesinger 2013).
-The work of maintaining social relationships or 'kinkeeping', as well as mental work related to child care and scheduling (organizing, "for instance, the 'school run', childcare 'swaps', baby-sitting, shared childrens outings, emergency care, and the taking and fetching and watching of children in their school and club activities" (Lowndes 2000, p.534) can create networks, trust, and social capital, and form the basis of community organization (Lowndes 2000; Sapiro 2013).
-While I expect that the mental load is disproportionately done by women, I see no reason to believe that men and women who carry similar mental loads respond to this differently.
-For both men and women, then, I expect:
+Greenlee claims that motherhood can both reify traditional, feminine identities through gendered social expectations regarding care and housework, and at the same time create new politically relevant skills and interests (see also Elder and Greene, 2012).
+For example, taking responsibility for household financial management builds knowledge about the family's economic situation which can inform policy attitudes related to e.g., economic security, employment, health, and education (Hacker et al., 2013).
+The work of maintaining social relationships or 'kinkeeping', as well as mental work related to child care and scheduling (organizing, "for instance, the 'school run', childcare 'swaps', baby-sitting, shared childrens outings, emergency care, and the taking and fetching and watching of children in their school and club activities" (Lowndes, 2000, p.534) can create networks, trust, and social capital, and form the basis of community organization (Lowndes, 2000; Sapiro, 2013).